pdabke/ts-api-extractor/README.md

 # @nabh/ts-api-extractor
 `ts-api-extractor` is a utility for extracting metadata about the types exported by a Typescript library and creating API documentation.
-The extracted metadata can be used for a variety of use cases including automated CLI creation, aspect oriented programming and API documentation.
+The extracted metadata can be used for a variety of use cases such as automated CLI creation and aspect oriented programming.

 ## Alternatives
-`ts-api-extractor` relies on @microsoft/api-documenter, @microsoft/api-extractor, and @microsoft/api-extractor-model for implementing most of the provided functionality.
+`ts-api-extractor` relies on @microsoft/api-documenter, @microsoft/api-extractor, and @microsoft/api-extractor-model for implementing most of its functionality.
 Two key reasons for implementing `ts-api-extractor` package are:

-* Metadata objects created by @microsoft/api-extractor package leave some of the metadata properties as "excerptTokens".
-Details such as parameter types, qualifiers have to be further parsed from the "excerptTokens". `ts-api-extractor` does the parsing for you to create a more fine-grained specification of the API.
+* Metadata objects created by @microsoft/api-extractor package leave some of the properties as "excerptTokens".
+Details such as parameter types, qualifiers have to be further parsed from these "excerptTokens". `ts-api-extractor` does the parsing for you to create a more fine-grained specification of the API.
-* @microsoft packages are designed around creation of \<your-package\>.api.json files and are not easy to use programmatically.
-For example, creating documentation via @microsoft/api-documenter requires you to first create the .api.json files all your packages and then invoking the api-documenter tool on the generated files. `ts-api-extractor` combines the two steps in one fileless operation.
+* @microsoft packages are designed around \<your-package\>.api.json files and are not easy to use programmatically.
+For example, creating documentation via @microsoft/api-documenter requires you to first create the .api.json files for all your packages and then invoking the api-documenter tool on the generated files. `ts-api-extractor` combines the two steps in one file-less operation.

-You can consider using @microsft/* packages directly if your use case does not require the additional benefits provided by `ts-api-extractor`.
+You can consider using @microsoft/* packages directly if your use case does not require the additional benefits provided by `ts-api-extractor`.
 ## Usage
 Install globally or locally
 ```